 I have been an advocate of virtual SIM cards for years, but for this to be attractive to me and to millions of other mobile subscribers around the world, the power to switch has to be in the hands of the consumer.
 I liken it to how I can switch my Gmail account to any new device without having to contact Google.

-The subscriber has to be able to pick up a new phone and login or punch a set of codes to download his mobile profile to the phone and activate his number on the spot, without any delays or resort to a third party.
+The subscriber has to be able to pick up a new phone and login or punch a set of codes to download their mobile profile to the phone.
+Then they have to activate their number on the spot, without any delays or resort to a third party.
+Which ever way it plays out, digital SIM cards are here and will not be going away again.